rev-net/memo/pitch.md

 RRG accumulates $REV and other promising revnet tokens, and adds value to them in two ways: by making web tools that let anyone see and participate in revnets, and by onboarding new projects as revnets.

-The $REV revnet receives a 2.5% network fee whenever someone cashes out from a revnet.
+The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 RRG receives a portion of $REV issuance as fees and other contributions come in (see specs below).

 ### Roadmap